Zendro-dev/Zendro-dev.github.io/apiDocumentation.md

 }
 ```

-In this project it is automatically generated a set of GraphQL queries and mutations that, from our point of view, would cover the most of the needs of ScienceDB end users.
+In this project it is automatically generated a set of GraphQL queries and mutations that, from our point of view, would cover most of the needs of ScienceDB end users.

 [ > GraphQL queries and mutations](GrapgQLAPI.md)
 <br/><br/>